-Hebrews 12:14 Follow peace with all men, and holiness, without which no man shall see the Lord.
-(Hebrews 12:14)The import of that verse is this: Becoming holy is the only way that we can fulfill the destiny for which God has created us.
-"Without holiness no man shall see the Lord."
+The import of that verse is this: Becoming holy is the only way that we can fulfill the destiny for which God has created us.
+"Without holiness no one will see the Lord."
 Everyone is required to be holy.
-Holiness is a fundamental requirement for every human being to enter into the kingdom of God.
+Holiness is a fundamental requirement for every human being to enter into the Kingdom of God.
 We have to understand that holiness is more than just being righteous.

 The Pharisees had a righteousness.
-It was a righteousness that we might call "after their manner," but I don't think that anybody would say they were holy as God is holy, even on a human level.
+It was a righteousness that we might call "after their manner," but I do not think that anybody would say they were holy as God is holy, even on a human level.
 The holiness with human beings God intends that it be a part of every aspect of our life, even as it is a part of every aspect of Him.

 Now what is Paul saying?
 He is saying that the path to holiness is not an easy one, nor is it one that is always so clearly marked that it is easy to find the way.
 But even in spite of these obstacles, our way must be marked by steady progression in righteousness to sanctification.